gnguyen2/gnguyen2.github.io/_pages/portfolio.md

 <!-- End Google Tag Manager (noscript) -->
 # Portfolio

-Welcome to my portfolio — a curated selection of projects that reflect my passion for full-stack development, AI, and problem-solving in real-world scenarios.
+Welcome to my portfolio ï¿½ a curated selection of projects that reflect my passion for full-stack development, AI, and problem-solving in real-world scenarios.

 ---